Juguemos a Cantar: 2o Festival Juguemos A Cantar

 Because of the tremendous success of the 1st Festival, it was an easy decision for those involved to do a 2nd.
 This 2o Festival Juguemos A Cantar, which was held in 1983, provided a platform to stardom to the likes of, Eduardo Capetillo, Alan, Kennya Kay of the group Colibri, Chuchito and Marichelo (Chiquilladas TV Show members), Priscila (know today as Priscila y sus Balas De Plata), and the group Chikis (known today as Sparx).

 A spooky, halloween-ish theme was chosen for this 2nd Festival.

 At this time, the children phenomenon had begun to slightly decline.
 This 2nd Festival was still very popular, but not as popular as the 1st.

 There were also several fundamental changes that occurred with this 2nd Festival.
 The most significant was that it was opened up to include talent from other record companies, not just Musart Records.
 This changed the dynamics of the festival considerably.
 Where the 1st festival was more of a talent search, the 2nd became more similar to – but not exactly like – the Festival OTI, where the artists competing are already signed with a record company.

 The Top 3

 Here are the standings for the 2nd Juguemos A Cantar competition:

 3rd Festival Juguemos A Cantar

 In 1984, a 3rd Festival was held.
 By this time, the novelty of the contest and of children entertainers had waned considerably.
 Regardless of this, it still provided a platform to stardom to some major acts like Thalía, Edith Márquez (Heidi), and Flavio César.
 Also the singers Cristian Castro, and Pilar Montenegro participated in the festival, but they did not make it to the finals.

 In 1995, the festival was revived under the same name, it was also hosted by Raul Velasco.

+The Top 3

+Here are the standings for the 3rd Juguemos A Cantar competition: